 3. Learning materials and activities need to be accessible in the approved eLearning platforms or LMS

 Yes, the whole of it.
 The students need to understand solutions to mathematical problems and to exercises across learning areas.
-Hence, everything needs to be published and be available online.
+Hence, everything needs to be published and available online.
 Reliable and plagiarism-free learning materials need to be easily accessible online.

-Pursuing the application of blended learning in the educational process, excellent preparation is needed.
+In pursuing the application of blended learning in the educational process, excellent preparation is needed.
 The completion of supplementary materials in the eLearning platforms is another responsibility that teachers need to handle.

 Furthermore, making the learning materials accessible in the eLearning platforms requires the technological capacities of teachers.
-Hence, we need an upgrade of our ICT skills from time to time.
+Hence, we need an upgrade our ICT skills from time to time.